Miserlou/Zappa/README.md

         "role_name": "MyLambdaRole", // Name of Zappa execution role.
 Default ZappaExecutionRole.
 To use a different, pre-existing policy, you must also set manage_roles to false.
         "s3_bucket": "dev-bucket", // Zappa zip bucket,
         "settings_file": "~/Projects/MyApp/settings/dev_settings.py", // Server side settings file location,
-        "timeout_seconds": 30, // Maximum lifespan for the Lambda function (default 30)
+        "timeout_seconds": 30, // Maximum lifespan for the Lambda function (default 30, max 300.)
         "touch": false, // GET the production URL upon initial deployment (default True) "use_precompiled_packages": false, // If possible, use C-extension packages which have been pre-compiled for AWS Lambda
         "use_apigateway": true, // Set to false if you don't want to create API Gateway resource.
 Default true